 How Does this Act affect my Business or Investments?

-If you have equipment of other property you own, but which is in the possession or on the property of other persons or legal entities (such as a sibcntractor or a clients permises), you should serviously consider contacting us to discuss you putting security over your property.
+If you have equipment or other property you own, but which is in the possession or on the property of other persons or legal entities (such as a subcontractor or a client's premises), you should seriously consider contacting us to discuss putting security over your property.